 Extensive compressor reviews and FAQ

-What is an expander, a gate, or a noise suppressor?
-What should you do about noise?
+What is an expander, a gate, a noise suppressor, or an upward compressor?

-An expander and a gate are two versions of one type of processor--basically the opposite of a compressor.
-Their sensors respond to incoming signal levels just like a compressor does, but they affect the levels in the reverse manner, increasing the dynamic range of your signal rather than decreasing it.
+Expanders and gates are two versions of one type of processor--basically the opposite of a compressor.
+Most (but not all) noise suppressors are also the same thing.
+Their sensors respond to incoming signal levels just like a compressor does, but they affect the levels in the opposite manner, increasing the dynamic range of your signal rather than decreasing it.
 The controls, and the meaning/function of those controls, are otherwise the same as the ones on a compressor.
-The threshold controls when your signal will trigger the effect, and the ratio controls how much the signal is increased upon crossing the threshold.
+The threshold controls when your signal will trigger the effect, and the ratio controls how much the signal is cut or boosted upon crossing the threshold.

-A noise suppressor will either be a gate or a filter that cuts out the high frequency range where noise is usually found (up near 20 KHz)--or sometimes both a gate and a filter.
+In the cases where a noise suppressor is not just a gate, it will be a filter that cuts out the high frequency range where noise is usually found (up near 20 KHz)--or sometimes both a downward expander and a filter.
 In either case, they work by removing part of your signal, cutting out highs or cutting off the beginning and end of your notes.
 A few of them do this cutting with less brutality, more elegance, but there is no getting around the fact that they will remove more of your signal than just the noise.
 Because of this I do not recommend ANY noise suppressor, at any price, unless you have no other option.

 Many guitarists will find that with a high-gain amp setup and high-gain pedals there is just no way to prevent getting a wash of noise and feedback; so for them a noise gate may be a necessary and normal part of working with that big distortion sound onstage.